-In summary, growing evidence of micropollutants such as pharmaceuticals and hormones in water supplies has caused increased concern over long-term effects on human health.
-Recently published research has shown that granular activated carbon filtration, reverse osmosis filtration, and nanofiltration all effectively remove the majority of these contaminants.
-These findings offer point-of-use treatment solutions to consumers concerned about the quality of their drinking water.
+In summary, growing evidence of micropollutants such as pharmaceuticals and hormones in water supplies has caused increased concern of long-term effects on human health.
+Recently published research has shown that conventional methods of treating drinking water such as coagulation and chlorination are ineffective in removing pharmaceuticals.
+Advanced methods such as ozonation, granular activated carbon (GAC), reverse osmosis, and nano-filtration (NF) can remove more than 99 percent of targeted pharmaceuticals.
 If GAC or NF systems are used to remove these contaminants, the filters must be replaced on a regular schedule and disposed of properly to avoid contaminating the environment.
+Experts offer point-of-use solutions to consumers concerned about the quality of their drinking water.
+Proper disposal of unused medicines has a significant impact on reducing the concentration of micropollutants in water resources.